 GCOS Status

-Simon Eggleston (GCOS) provided an update on GCOS activities, noting an open review of the GCOS IP received over 1300 comments which are currently being worked through and addressed.
+Simon Eggleston (GCOS) provided an update on GCOS activities, noting an open review of the GCOS IP received over 1300 comments which are currently being reviewed and addressed.
 The final version of the report will go to the GCOS Steering Committee in early October, and then if accepted will be forwarded almost immediately for COP22 (Marrakesh) in November.

 Simon noted the Plan itself is presented in two parts: a background; and, more detailed actions on domains and ECVs.
-The detail on requirements provided by the Satellite Supplement was extended o the in situ measurements in an effort to provide formal requirements for all ECVs.
+The detail on requirements provided by the Satellite Supplement was extended to the in situ measurements in an effort to provide formal requirements for all ECVs.
 The Plan is also broader, looking at the needs of adaptation (e.g. high resolution products from modelling/re-analysis), and also providing some guidance to countries on local monitoring in support of downscaling models and other applications.

 Stephen Briggs (ESA) added that this process has been accelerated following the status report to COP21, with the Implementation Plan and Satellite Supplement updates delivered in the same year.